Martha Wise: Later life

-In 1962, as a result of Martha's good behavior in prison, Governor Michael DiSalle commuted her sentence to second-degree murder and she was paroled at age 79.
-Martha's remaining family refused to take her in, and a number of rest homes for the elderly similarly declined her residency; within three days Martha returned to prison, lacking anywhere else to go.
+Martha was housed at the Ohio Reformatory for Women in Marysville.
+She was a model prisoner, and in 1962, as a result of Martha's good behavior in prison, Governor Michael DiSalle commuted her sentence to second-degree murder.
+She was paroled at age 79.
+However, Martha's remaining family refused to take her in.
+A plan to move her to a rest home for the elderly in Union County came unraveled because Wise hadn’t been a resident of the county for one year.
+A southern Ohio home for the age also declined her residency after the owner balked at Martha's reputation.
+Within three days, Martha returned to prison, lacking anywhere else to go.
 Her parole and the commutation of her sentence were revoked.
-Martha died in prison on June 28, 1971.
+Martha died in prison at the Ohio Reformatory for Women on June 28, 1971.

 In media

 Martha Wise was featured in a 1930 Toledo News-Bee article series profiling "[w]omen who are paying the price for folly, women who gambled against society and lost".
 A 1962 issue of the St. Joseph Gazette called the Wise case "one of Ohio's most publicized crimes of the era", and she has been labeled the "poison widow of Hardscrabble" and a "poison fiend".
 Wise's case was covered in a 2008 episode of the Investigation Discovery series Deadly Women.